akylasstrat/akylas-stratigakos.github.io/_pages/publications.md

 ---
+layout: default
+title: Publications
 permalink: /publications/
-title: Publications
-layout: page
 ---

-Below is an auto-generated list from your BibTeX file.

-{% raw %}
-{% bibliography %}
-{% endraw %}
+List key papers here (or we can set up BibTeX later with Actions).